olivernn/poirot/Readme.markdown

 This will return the contents of the `post_list` template wrapped in a jQuery object, ready for inserting into the dom.
 If you have data to pass to the template then you can pass it as the argument to the function, e.g.

     poirot.postList({foo: "bar"})

+#### Using Handlebars.js

+It is possible to use handlebars instead of mustache when rendering templates client side.
+To do this you need to first include the handlebars.js source.
+The instead of including `//= require poirot` in the asset pipeline you should include `//= require poirot-handlebars`

+#### Using Hogan.js

+It is also possible to use hogan.js instead of mustache when rendering templates client side.
+To do this you need to first include the hogan.js source.
+The instead of including `//= require poirot` in the asset pipeline you should include `//= require poirot-hogan`

 ## Dependencies